Political linguistics

 Political linguistics is the study of the relations between language and politics.
-Language is used as a means to form a state and is enacted in various ways that help achieve political objectives.
-Language allows for people in a very large number to communicate with each other in a large scope to the effect that a state is formed.
+It argues that language gives origin to the state.
+The reason is that when humans perform linguistic communication, they use media.
+Media extend the distance of linguistic communication.
+Humans interact with one another on a large scale.
+They form a large community.
+This leads to the dissolution of the tribes and the formation of the state.
+Language plays a role in the growth of the state in every aspect.
+Language plays a role in the formation of the state, in the governance of the state and in the building of the spirit of the state.
+That is, language is used as a means to form a state and is enacted in various ways that help achieve political objectives.
+Language allows for people in a very large number to communicate with each other on a large scale to the effect that a state is formed.
 As language forms the basis of communication, politics is thus affected by language.

 Political linguistics is a performance.
 In order for the public to have positive sentiments towards a party, a politician will carefully craft their manifesto in order to convince the reader of their credibility.
 These political parties will then be part of a system of communication between the state and the governed, which helps them influence opinions and also their power.
 Hence, political linguistics is a tool of persuasion in politics, especially in speeches and campaigns.
 When studying political linguistics, one can pay attention to the effects of slogans, mass media, debates and propaganda to persuade the values and identities of individuals.

 There are strong relationships between political linguistics, social linguistics, and media linguistics.

 Political linguistics is distinct from linguistic politics or language politics, which refer to the politics of language itself.
 Language is attached to national, cultural and ethnic identity, hence, the way language is used and disseminated is political and can be used for political gain.